How to Choose a Room Color Scheme

 Fun-Loving Triad Colors

 The boldest of color schemes is the triad color scheme.
-It is created when you choose three colors on the color wheel that are equally spaced from one another, such as orange, violet and green, or blue, yellow and red.
+It is created when you choose three colors or shades that are equally spaced from one another, such as orange, violet and green.
+Triad color combinations have strong, adventurous personalities.
+They work well in children’s rooms and casual spaces.